aragon/lock-to-vote-plugin/TESTS.md

 │           └── Given The user locks more tokens
 │               └── When Calling vote again
-│                   └── It Should call vote() on the plugin with the new, larger balance ├── Given pluginMode is Approval
+│                   └── It Should call vote() on the plugin with the new, larger balance ├── Given A user wants to unlock tokens
-│   └── Given A plugin is set and a proposal is active 2 │       ├── When Calling vote 2
-│       │   └── It Should revert with InvalidPluginMode
-│       ├── When Calling lockAndVote 3
-│       │   └── It Should revert with InvalidPluginMode
 │   ├── Given The user has no locked balance 2
-│       │   ├── When Calling approve 2
-│       │   │   └── It Should revert with NoBalance
-│       │   ├── Given The user has no token allowance for the LockManager 2 │       │   │   └── When Calling lockAndApprove 2
-│       │   │       └── It Should revert with NoBalance
-│       │   └── Given The user has a token allowance for the LockManager 2 │       │       └── When Calling lockAndApprove 3
-│       │           ├── It Should first lock the tokens by transferring the full allowance │       │           └── It Should then call approve() on the plugin with the new balance │       └── Given The user has a locked balance 2
-│           ├── When Calling approve for the first time on a proposal │           │   └── It Should call approve() on the plugin with the user's full locked balance │           ├── Given The user has already approved the proposal with their current balance │           │   └── When Calling approve again
-│           │       └── It Should revert with ApprovalForbidden
-│           └── Given The user locks more tokens 2
-│               └── When Calling approve again 2
-│                   └── It Should call approve() on the plugin with the new, larger balance ├── Given A user wants to unlock tokens
-│   ├── Given The user has no locked balance 3
 │   │   └── When Calling unlock
 │   │       └── It Should revert with NoBalance
-│   └── Given The user has a locked balance 3
+│   └── Given The user has a locked balance 2
-│       ├── Given unlockMode is Strict
-│       │   ├── Given The user has no active votes on any open proposals │       │   │   └── When Calling unlock 2
+│       ├── Given The user has no active votes on any open proposals │       │   └── When Calling unlock 2
-│       │   │       ├── It Should transfer the locked balance back to the user │       │   │       ├── It Should set the user's lockedBalances to 0
-│       │   │       └── It Should emit a BalanceUnlocked event
-│       │   ├── Given The user has an active vote on at least one open proposal │       │   │   └── When Calling unlock 3
-│       │   │       └── It Should revert with LocksStillActive
-│       │   └── Given The user only has votes on proposals that are now closed // The contract should garbage-collect the closed proposal during the check
-│       │       └── When Calling unlock 4
-│       │           ├── It Should succeed and transfer the locked balance back to the user │       │           └── It Should remove the closed proposal from knownProposalIds │       └── Given unlockMode is Default
-│           ├── Given The user has no active votes on any open proposals 2 │           │   └── When Calling unlock 5
-│           │       └── It Should succeed and transfer the locked balance back to the user │           ├── Given The user has votes on open proposals │           │   └── When Calling unlock 6
+│       │       └── It Should succeed and transfer the locked balance back to the user │       ├── Given The user has votes on open proposals │       │   └── When Calling unlock 3
-│           │       ├── It Should call clearVote() on the plugin for each active proposal │           │       ├── It Should transfer the locked balance back to the user │           │       ├── It Should set the user's lockedBalances to 0 │           │       └── It Should emit a BalanceUnlocked event │           ├── Given The user has approvals on open proposals │           │   └── When Calling unlock 7
-│           │       ├── It Should call clearApproval() on the plugin for each active proposal │           │       ├── It Should transfer the locked balance back to the user │           │       ├── It Should set the user's lockedBalances to 0 │           │       └── It Should emit a BalanceUnlocked event │           ├── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
+│       │       ├── It Should call clearVote() on the plugin for each active proposal │       │       ├── It Should transfer the locked balance back to the user │       │       ├── It Should set the user's lockedBalances to 0 │       │       └── It Should emit a BalanceUnlocked event │       └── Given The user only has votes on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
-│           │   └── When Calling unlock 8
-│           │       ├── It Should not attempt to clear votes for the closed proposal │           │       ├── It Should remove the closed proposal from knownProposalIds │           │       └── It Should succeed and transfer the locked balance back to the user │           └── Given The user only has approvals on proposals that are now closed or ended // The contract should garbage-collect the closed proposal during the check
-│               └── When Calling unlock 9
+│           └── When Calling unlock 4
 │               ├── It Should not attempt to clear votes for the closed proposal │               ├── It Should remove the closed proposal from knownProposalIds │               └── It Should succeed and transfer the locked balance back to the user ├── Given The plugin has been set
 │   ├── Given The caller is not the registered plugin │   │   ├── When Calling proposalCreated